Azure/aaz-dev-tools/src/backend/docs/Docs/readme.md

     - GET
 ```

-Translators will automatic merge them into one `list` commands if their response schemas are the same.
+Translators will automatically merge them into one `list` commands if their response schemas are the same.
 If their response schemas are different, a special suffix will be added after `list` operation name to distinguish two commands.
 And the name can be renamed in editor.

 The `POST` method is special.
 If a resource has `POST` method only and the last segment of valid part is not a parameter segment, that segment will be used as operation name, else a temporary name will be generated, which can be renamed in editor later.